Smart Impact app

 The Smart Impact app may be integrated with a Test Repository to identify hits, gaps and known gaps.

-• Known gaps are most-at-risk objects that are not expected to have tests in the specified Test Repository.
+Known gaps are most-at-risk objects that aren’t expected to have tests in the specified Test Repository.
 These are set in the Pipeline’s Known Test Gaps External Data Source.

 If required, the gap objects may be used to create test requirements and test execution lists in the specified Test Repository.